Editor’s Note: Sign up for the Sleep, But Better newsletter series. Our seven-part guide has helpful hints to achieve better sleep.

 Apps and electronic wearables — such as watches or rings — that measure sleep aren’t as accurate as clinic tests, but still provide sufficient information for healthy adults, Barnes said.
 “I’d want to know that it was developed and then validated against another, more accurate device.”

-CNN’s Lisa Drayer and Sandee LaMotte contributed to this story.
+CNN’s Lisa Drayer and Sandee LaMotte contributed to this report.